zyedidia/riscinator/README.md

 The tests and example programs require you to have a RISC-V GNU toolchain installed.

-You can also use the MLIR-based FIRRTL compiler `firtool` from the [CIRCT](https://github.com/llvm/circt) project by setting `FIRTOOL=1` in the makefile.
-Note: you need to use a patched version of firtool that has support for the memory initialization annotation.
-I distribute binaries with support from [here](https://github.com/zyedidia/circt-builder).
-To download one with eget, use `eget zyedidia/circt-builder -f firtool -a readmem`
+You must also have the MLIR-based FIRRTL compiler `firtool` installed.
+You can install it from the prebuilt releases at [llvm/circt](https://github.com/llvm/circt).
+Eget can automatically install it for you with `eget llvm/circt -f firtool`.

 By default the makefile generates the design to run an empty program.
 If you have the appropriate tools installed, create a `conf.mk` file containing: